September 25, 2021 through Summer 2023

 Historic Spanish Point campus

-We look forward to hosting you at Seeing the Invisible: An Augmented Reality Contemporary Art Exhibition.
-Please read ALL of the information below regarding downloading the app and helpful tips to plan your visit.
+Please read ALL of the information below regarding downloading the app and helpful tips to plan your visit to Seeing the Invisible: An Augmented Reality Contemporary Art Exhibition.

-The most ambitious and expansive exhibition to date of contemporary artworks created with augmented reality (AR) technology premieres at Marie Selby Botanical Gardens’ Historic Spanish Point campus as one of 12 participating gardens across six countries.
+The most ambitious and expansive exhibition to date of contemporary artworks created with augmented reality (AR) technology continues at Marie Selby Botanical Gardens’ Historic Spanish Point campus through next summer!
 Seeing the Invisible: An Augmented Reality Contemporary Art Exhibit features works by more than a dozen international artists such as Ai Weiwei, Refik Anadol, El Anatsui, Isaac Julien CBE, Mohammed Kazem, Sigalit Landau, Sarah Meyohas, Pamela Rosenkranz, and Timur Si-Qin—including several artists’ first work in AR.

 The first exhibition of its kind to be developed as a collaboration among botanical gardens around the world, Seeing the Invisible was initiated by the Jerusalem Botanical Gardens and Outset Contemporary Art Fund, and is co-curated by Hadas Maor and Tal Michael Haring, with support of the Jerusalem Foundation.